 Right then, the current list of best dog food in Australia, in no particular order:

 Some of these brands are available direct from the manufacturer.
 You should find many of them in good pet stores on independent pet shops.
-I know Pet Circle are very proactive in stocking decent dog foods, as are My Pet Warehouse – both competitive on price.
+I know Pet Circle are very proactive in stocking decent dog foods, as are – both competitive on price.

 Are dog foods really that different?